 How to get to & getting around in Chiang Mai

-When traveling through Thailand, the best option it’s to fly, if you don’t want to take night trains or spend an great amount of time in traffic.
-I’m the impatient kind when it comes to other people’s driving, so we flew in Chiang Mai from Bangkok – 1/1,5h flight.
+When traveling through Thailand, the best option it’s to fly, if you don’t want to take night trains or spend a great amount of time in traffic.
+I’m impatient when it comes to other people’s driving, so we flew in Chiang Mai from Bangkok – 1/1,5h flight.

-Getting around in Chiang Mai is easy enough – take the red taxi that look like a vintage ambulance.
+Getting around in Chiang Mai is easy enough – take the red cabs that look like vintage ambulances.

 If you know how to ride a scooter, that’s always an option in Thailand.
 But it’s best to stick to the red taxi since traffic is a mess and driving in Thailand not really recommended for Europeans.

 The weather in Chiang Mai is more temperate, unlike the South where you can barely breathe because of the humidity and the high temperatures.
 25-27°C was the average temperature in Chiang Mai during our stay, at the beginning of December.